KQQL: Clear Channel ownership

 In 1997, KQQL was acquired by Chancellor Media Corporation.
 Three years later, Chancellor was merged into Clear Channel Communications, based in San Antonio.
 (In 2014, Clear Channel changed its corporate name to iHeartMedia, Inc.)

 In the early 2000s, KQQL began switching to Christmas music during the holiday season.
-It would usually begin on the Friday before Thanksgiving at 5 p.m and conclude at midnight on Christmas Day.
+It would usually begin on the Friday before Thanksgiving at 5 p.m. and conclude at midnight on Christmas Day.
 KQQL would compete with CBS-owned adult contemporary station WLTE until that station flipped to country music in December 2011, which ended its Christmas music tradition.
 In 2008, KQQL started the Christmas music earlier than usual, on the weekend of November 15.
 This may have been triggered by WLTE flipping its format earlier in the week.

-KQQL's format was tweaked again in 2006, to an oldies/classic hits hybrid, positioned as "Super Hits of the 60s & 70s."
+KQQL's format was tweaked again in 2006 to an oldies/classic hits hybrid, positioned as "Super Hits of the 60s & 70s".
 Some 1980s hits were also included.
 KQQL also began airing "American Top 40" episodes from the 1970s hosted by Casey Kasem.
-For a short time, KQQL also aired classic 1980s American Top 40 shows, but the station dropped the AT40 '80s broadcasts after the station cut back on playing '80s music.
+KQQL also aired classic 1980s American Top 40 shows for a short time, but the station dropped the AT40 '80s broadcasts after the station cut back on playing '80s music.

 On April 28, 2009, KQQL released all on-air personalities, including morning host Lois Mae and radio veteran Dan Donovan.
 Disk jockeys on KQQL were voicetracked from other Clear Channel stations, with news coming from KOA in Denver.
 However, in mid-2010, KQQL hired several new on-air personalities, including radio veteran and KARE 11 reporter Lee Valsvik.

 On December 27, 2009, the station tweaked to a classic hits format and dropped most 1960s titles while adding some 1990s songs, with a primary focus on 1970s and 1980s hits.
 Direct competition with Cumulus Media's WGVX (Love 105) ended when that station switched formats to adult contemporary music in early 2012.
 At this time, AT40: The 80s returned, and Dick Bartley's Classic Countdown was added to the lineup.